Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-What is Genvoya and what is it used for?
+What is Genvoya and how does it work?

-Do I need to take Genvoya with food?
+Do I need to take Genvoya with food, or can I take it without food?

-What are common and serious Genvoya side effects?
+What are common Genvoya side effects, including hair or skin changes?